Bornholm dialect: Pronouns

 Bornholmsk has an enclitic form of the personal pronoun that is unknown in the other Danish dialects, namely masculine -iń "him" and feminine -na "her".
 They originate from the old accusatives hann and hana still used in Icelandic, whereas the Scandinavian languages, apart from spoken Swedish in the Mälaren Valley, normally use the old dative form for the oblique case (Danish ham, hende, Swedish honom, henne).
 These enclitic forms also occur in spoken Norwegian, where -n is masculine and -a is feminine.
 Colloquial and dialectal Swedish has them as well: jag har sett'n/sett'na "I have seen him/her".

 Verbal conjugation

 Until the 20th century, Bornholmsk inflected the verbs in number, e.g. jâ bińńer "I bind" ~ vi bińńa "we bind", jâ bânt "I bound" ~ vi bonne "we bound".
-Spoken Danish gave up this inflection in the 18th century already, even though it was still practiced in the literary language until it was officially cancelled in 1900 (jeg binder ~ vi binde).
+Spoken Danish had already given this inflection up in the 18th century, even though it was still practiced in the literary language until it was officially cancelled in 1900 (jeg binder ~ vi binde).

 Bornholmsk also has special endings for the 2nd person, when a pronoun follows immediately after the ending, namely -st in the singular and -en in the plural: